 - If there is a mutated MTHFR gene, the availability of active methyl folate is decreased, then DNA production and gene expression cannot happen as abundantly as required for the growing baby

-- This is when developmental disorders occur in offspring, such as neural tube defects, congenital heart disease, Down’s Syndrome and cleft lip/palate
+- This is when developmental disorders occur in offspring, such as Neural tube defects, Congenital heart disease, Down syndrome and Cleft lip/palate

-Pre-conception and pregnancy have many layers of complexity and consideration, so the information we are able to provide here is limited.
-For more information on how MTHFR can affect pregnancy, please read the list of blog posts listed below, and consider booking an appointment with one of our experienced team at the clinic to support you T: +61 02 9908 1888 (if calling internationally drop the 0).
+Preconception and pregnancy have many layers of complexity and consideration, so the information we are able to provide here is limited.
+For more information on how MTHFR can affect pregnancy, please read the list of blog posts below and consider booking an appointment with one of our team of experienced practitioners using our online booking portal.

 MTHFR and Pregnancy Course